 (Babus will do everything.
-By dint of becoming IAS officers, they’ll operate fertiliser warehouses and also chemical warehouses, even fly aeroplanes.
+By dint of becoming IAS officers, they’ll operate fertiliser plants and also chemical plants, even fly aeroplanes.
 What is this big power we have created?
 What are we going to achieve by handing the reins of the nation to babus.
 Our babus are also citizens, and so are the youth of India.)

 For most officers, the PM’s statement was a rare and emphatic public denouncement of the whole IAS community by the highest office of the country.

 The prime minister’s utterances against the civil services are a far cry from his Gujarat days, when as chief minister he relied on IAS officers to get his work done.